informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data-v3.md

   </tr>
   <tr>
     <td>Curation Status</td>
     <td>The default value is In Preparation which means this record is in draft mode and will only be viewable by other Consortium members who are logged in.
-For more information, see [Curation Workflow](../Curation-Workflow/).</td>
+For more information, see <a href="../Curation-Workflow/">Curation Workflow</a>).</td>
-    <td>Required</td>
+    <td class="required">Required</td>
   </tr>
 </table>